portoio/PWiT/content/profiles/ana-silva.md

 It depends if I’m
 travelling or not.
-It can either be a regular day at the office (with meetings, coffee and the struggle to focus in an open space J ) or crazy long days with early flights when travelling abroad to meet our cool innovation partners.
+It can either be a regular day at the office (with meetings, coffee and the struggle to focus in an open space) or crazy long days with early flights when travelling abroad to meet our cool innovation partners.

 --